CatalystCode/bedrock-end-to-end-dx/README.md

-# Initial Developer Experience
+# Bedrock Developer Experience "North Star"

+A scenario based description of how someone might use all of the tools and components in Bedrock in the glorous future to easily define, build, deploy, and maintain workload in Kubernetes.
+Eventually, the goal is to turn this document into a walk through of the platform in our documentation, and a video of how the operational process we have defined works end to end.

+THERE ARE NO SACRED COWS IN THIS DOCUMENT.
+In fact, quite the opposite, I suspect there are better ideas out there for many parts of this experience.
+This document is meant to stimulate that discussion, tease out the details, and describe the best end to end coherent developer/ops experience we can.

+## Creating First Cluster

-Oddveig, a person in an operations role, has heard about Bedrock and would like to try it out.
+Oddveig, a person in an operations role, has heard about Bedrock from others in her company using it and would like to try it out.

 She heads over to the Bedrock repo, and after reading the overview description, tries the Quickstart with Azure.